“We're the biggest company nobody's ever heard of.”

 Leveraging the Linc acquisition as a rationale for re-branding the corporation, ABM leadership and BrandingBusiness set a goal of sending a new message to the marketplace, signifying a new day at ABM.
 Our research revealed that, despite its impressive size and scope—at the time, $5B in revenue and over 100,000 employees—ABM was pigeonholed as a janitorial company and a custodial brand.
 The marketplace had limited awareness of, and insight into, the company.

 Further, ABM’s acquisition history left it with a complicated brand—a kaleidoscope of regional, sub-specialty brands without a strong, unifying framework.

-BrandingBusiness simplified ABM’s brand architecture under a Branded House scheme, setting the corporate master brand over its major lines of business and rolling up its myriad sub-brands.
+BrandingBusiness simplified ABM’s brand architecture under a “Branded House” format, setting the corporate master brand over its major lines of business and rolling up its many sub-brands.

 We developed a new brand position centered on Integrated Facility Solutions that articulated ABM’s unique value proposition: A global work force, enabled by technology, deep vertical expertise and unrivalled breadth of services—all delivered in an ecologically responsible manner and vertically integrated across a single platform.

 A new logo was designed to honor the company’s workforce, and BrandingBusiness added a new tag line: Building Value.
 The new line conveyed its clients’ primary physical assets—their buildings—along with ABM’s singular role in increasing those assets’ worth.